NASA-IMPACT/lasrc-auxiliary/README.md

 ```shell
 $ docker build --tag lasrc_aux_download ./download_aux
 ```
-You can then tags this `lasrc_aux_download` image as `552819999234.dkr.ecr.us-east-1.amazonaws.com/lasrc_aux_download` and push it to ECR.
+You can then tag this `lasrc_aux_download` image as `552819999234.dkr.ecr.us-east-1.amazonaws.com/lasrc_aux_download` and push it to ECR.

-The `lasrc` auxiliary data also requires [periodic updates](https://github.com/developmentseed/espa-surface-reflectance/tree/master/lasrc#auxiliary-data-updates) to run these updates as a task you must first obtain an app key with the instructions [here](https://ladsweb.modaps.eosdis.nasa.gov/tools-and-services/data-download-scripts/#appkeys).
+The `lasrc` auxiliary data also requires [periodic updates](https://github.com/developmentseed/espa-surface-reflectance/tree/master/lasrc#auxiliary-data-updates).
+To run these updates as a task you must first obtain an app key with the instructions [here](https://ladsweb.modaps.eosdis.nasa.gov/tools-and-services/data-download-scripts/#appkeys).

 To build the image contaning the scripts for updating this data on a shared EFS mount point run